Pablo Garza (fighter)

-Pablo Garza (born September 16, 1983) is an American mixed martial artist currently competing in the Featherweight division.
+Pablo Garza (born September 16, 1983) is a former American mixed martial artist who fought in the Featherweight division.
 He has competed for the UFC, WEC, and was a contestant on The Ultimate Fighter: Team GSP vs. Team Koscheck.

-Background
+Early life

-Garza was born in Wasco, California to parents who both emigrated from Mexico.
+Garza was born in Wasco, California, on September 16th, 1983, to parents who both emigrated from Mexico.
 Garza and his family moved to North Dakota, where he attended high school and played baseball, basketball, and track.
 He continued to play basketball in college for two years at the University of Jamestown, as a point guard.
 He eventually earned a degree in exercise science and personal training at the University of North Dakota.
-While Garza was in college, he worked two jobs at a factory making windmill blades and also did an internship at a gym.
+While Garza was in college, he worked two jobs at a factory making windmill blades, and also did an internship at a gym.

 Early career

 Garza trains out of Dylan Spicers' MMA gym the Academy of Combat Arts in Fargo, North Dakota, as well as the Academy in Brooklyn Center, Minnesota with the likes of Jacob Volkmann, Nik Lentz, Pat Barry and coach Greg Nelson.